Mum wins legal battle after Havant school gave ex her address despite having fled him for a refuge

-Mum-of-three wins legal data breach fight against Hampshire County Council after Riders Infant School in Havant gives ex-partner her address
+Mum-of-three wins legal data breach fight against Hampshire County Council after school in Havant gives ex-partner her address

 A MOTHER who fled her home due to domestic violence was harassed by an ex - after he got her address from an infant school.

-April Lawley, a mum-of-three, was relocated from a refuge to Leigh Park in 2016, and enrolled her children at Riders Infant School.
+The mum-of-three, who wishes to be anonymous, was relocated from a refuge to Leigh Park in 2016, and enrolled her children at a nearby school.

 But after the school disclosed to her ex-partner that the children were there, he entered the premises and then obtained the 49-year-old’s address from inside, a court ruled.